 facebook pixel Skip to main content

-Moving from dating to engaged is a huge milestone and one that is sometimes met with nerves and a bit of confusion.
+Moving from dating to engagement is a huge milestone and one that is sometimes met with nerves and a bit of confusion.
 If you often wonder, "Am I ready to propose?" it's time to take stock of your relationship.
-Our guide will help you learn how to know if it's time to propose.
+Our guide will help you learn how to know when to propose.

 40_1